vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2022-12-12.md

 - [https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/medical-school](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/medical-school)

 If you are registering to attend as a University of Sheffield staff or student, you will be prompted for a password.
-This should have been sent to you in an announcment email.
+This should have been sent to you in an announcement email.

 ## Materials